 Academic output linked to this project:

-- Grajales, J. Forthcoming.
+- Grajales, J. 2021.
 Les bandits que se voulaient héros.
 Crime, violence et groupes paramilitaires en Colombie.
 In Le Bot, Y. (ed.), Violences extrêmes, comment en sortir ?
 Ce que nous enseigne l’Amérique latine.
 Paris: Presses de la FMSH.

 - Grajales, J. 2018.
 Où sont passés les criminels ?
 Transformations de la guerre et qualifications de la violence en Colombie, Politix.
 2018, n°123/2.